 I did make a noob mistake of thinking that by simply adding the Zigbee plug-in I could add Zigbee devices (like an old Philips Hue lightbulb I got for free from Amazon) to HomeSeer.
 You still need the hardware … doh!
 99.9% of the devices I want to control are Z-Wave, though, so that’s fine.
 And I don’t need everything in HomeSeer.
 Yes, I could add the Rachio plug-in for my sprinkler controller, but they’re already controlled by the Rachio app and I don’t need to any automations based on Rachio events (flash a light when the sprinklers are running?).
 I’ve saw on the forums one customer who had a door sensor on their fridge which, when opened, triggered a HomeSeer event to check their step count via the FitBit plug-in and then play a piggy noise if they haven’t exercised enough!
 Try doing something like that will ADT Pulse!
 It’s all of these additional integrations that HS plug-ins enable that make it such a powerful automation platform.
 Plug-in authors are pretty active on the HS support forums as well.

 There are a few gotchas, though.
 A lot of plug-ins are not free (averaging about $40 each) so depending on what you’re building, it can get expensive.
-The HomeTroller Pi is limited to 5 active plug-ins (you can install more, you just can’t activate more than 5 at a time) so you may have to carefully pick and choose (or opt for the home expensive Windows-based HomeTrollers that don’t have a limit).
+The HomeTroller Pi is limited to 5 active plug-ins (you can install more, you just can’t activate more than 5 at a time) so you may have to carefully pick and choose or opt for the home expensive Windows-based HomeTrollers that don’t have a limit.
+Update: the new HomeTroller Pi G2 is the same hardware as my G1 but comes with a 32gb microSD card and has no plug-in limit).
 Out of the box, two of my plug-in slots were taken by Z-Wave and Z-Wave UI.
 It turns out that the Z-Wave UI plugin is “optional” (per the ticket I opened with HS Support) and can be removed, you just lose the newer, shinier HS4 UI for the Z-Wave interface, replaced with the older, slightly clunkier (but more functional?)
 HS3 UI (why the UI isn’t built into the plug-in itself, I can’t explain).
 Also, since HomeSeer is built with Microsoft’s .NET Framework it’s actually running under Mono on Linux.
 Some plug-ins are platform-specific and will only run on Windows or Linux installations, so check carefully when planning.
 Some plug-ins are also version specific … not all HS4 plug-ins will run on HS3 and vice versa.
 For example there’s a Nest plug-in, but it’s unsupported and only works with HS3 and requires a legacy Nest account, not a newer Google account.
 I’m hopeful that eventually a plug-in for the newer API will allow HomeSeer to connect with with my Nest thermostat, cameras and CO2/smoke detectors, but for now I’m fine with using the separate app like I’m used to (they didn’t integrate with Pulse either).